apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 Except for `area`, all of these types accept a `def` option which provides a default value if the field's value is not specified.

-The `string` type accepts the `textArea` option, which causes the input to appear as a textarea in the new and edit menus when set to `true`.
+The `string` type accepts the `textarea` option, which causes the input to appear as a textarea in the new and edit menus when set to `true`.

 The `integer` and `float` types also accept `min` and `max` options and automatically clamp values to stay in that range.